-Corel Painter has been the standard bearer for over a decade.
+Corel Painter has been the standard-bearer for over a decade.
 But not everyone has the cash to even purchase an older version of Painter.
 Not to worry!
 There are plenty of alternatives out there.
 The ones that come to mind are Sai Paint Tools, Krita, and Clip Studio Paint Pro.
-The great thing are that these alternatives also come at a wide range of prices to suit your budget.
+The great thing is that these alternatives also come at a wide range of prices to suit your budget.
 (Yea capitalism!)
 Heck, even Corel has gotten in on this action.
 They are currently offering the budget-minded Corel Painter Essentials 7.

 About Corel Painter Essentials 7

 What is Painter Essentials 7 and who is it geared towards?
 I would describe Painter Essentials as Corel’s entry-level digital painting program.
 The program is streamlined and simplified for beginner artists and those new to digital painting.

 If you’re a regular user of the full version of Corel Painter, you’ll notice the vastly reduced number of brushes.
 Fewer options when it comes to manipulating layers.
 This sucks if you’re an advanced user that’s capable of creating visual magic in a feature-rich monster like Adobe PhotoShop.
 But for people just starting out, solely maintaining the core features of Painter and simplifying the interface makes Essential 7 a lot friendlier for its target users.

 Painter Essentials 7 has all of the basic tools that are standard in most digital painting and photo editing programs.
 I.E.~ Brush Tool, Marque Tools, Fill/Paint Bucket, Eye Dropper, Layers, Etc, etc. Let’s run down some of the most notable features: